ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

             .resourceIds(resourceIds);
 }
 ```
-Most of the time we don't user in memory client id and secret.
-In the real production, we can config as below to read all clients from database.
+Normally, we don't use in-memory client id and secret.
+In production, we can configure to read all clients from database as shown below:
 ```java
 configurer.jdbc()
 ```

-Then we need to config token settings including
+After that, we need to configure token settings, including:
 1. Token store
-2. token converter
+2. Token converter
-3. token manager
+3. Token manager
-4. enhancer chain.
+4. Enhancer chain.

 In this example we are using JWT to manage our tokens.
-JWT supplies convience apis that intergrated with Spring-Security closly.
-There is a converter to convert token and decode token.
+JWT provides convenient APIs that intergrated with Spring-Security closely.
+There is a converter to convert and decode tokens.
 All you need to do is to set a signing key and then set them in the config(AuthorizationServerEndpointsConfigurer endpoints) function.

 ```java
 @Bean